 Since I received my Mavic Mini for review, I had more than 7 hours of pleasant flights.
-In this time I made more than 50th successful flights with total distance of 64Km.
-I flew with confidence over rivers, lakes, forests and roads.
-I did range tests, battery life tests, wind resistance tests and everything went fine till yesterday’s sudden crash.
+In this time I made more than 50th successful flights with a total distance of 64Km.
+I flew with confidence over rivers, lakes, forests, and roads.
+I did range tests, battery life tests, wind resistance tests, and everything went fine till yesterday’s sudden crash.

 The full story of crashing my DJI Mavic Mini drone